6 Secret Ways Anyone Can Get Financial Advice Without Blowing Wads of Cash

 Members of the Association for Financial Counseling & Planning Education (AFCPE) can help you with money management and other financial basics.
 An accredited financial counselor can help you address your financial roadblocks and plan for the future but isn’t permitted to sell you any products.

-Rates for counseling typically start at about $75 per hour, according to member counselors’ websites listed in the AFCPE directory.
-Counselors in your area may also lead workshops or classes for the public.
+According to the websites of member counselors listed in the AFCPE directory, counseling rates typically start at about $75 per hour.
+Counselors in your area may also offer free financial planning workshops or classes for the public.

 5. Attend a Financial Planning Day Event